This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-4. Using the rinds left from lemon juice to scrub off the baking soda.
+4. Use the rinds of the lemon to scrub off the baking soda.

 How to Clean the Oven Racks?

-.
 There are many ways to clean your oven racks.
-I will be sharing my favorite 1 in this guide.
+I will be sharing my favorite one in this guide.
 For a full guide on ‘How to clean your oven racks’ – Click Here.

 Cleaning Oven Racks Using Bathtub and Detergent

-1. Plug your bathtub and place the oven racks at the bottom of the tub.
+1. Place the oven racks at the bottom of the tub.